Research Interests of Graduate and Emeritus Faculty

-Matthew Miller (Ph.D., University of Illinois, 1979, Graduate Director), Commutative Algebra and Mathematical Biology.
+Matthew Miller (Ph.D., University of Illinois, 1979), Commutative Algebra and Mathematical Biology.
 Research interests involve problems in commutative algebra mostly using homological techniques, and the relationships between betti numbers and Hilbert functions.
 Recent interests are in mathematical biology, especially modeling of animal behavior.

 Adela Vraciu (Ph.D., University of Michigan, 2000), Commutative Algebra and Algebraic Geometry.
 Reseach interests include: tight closure theory, linkage, and homological properties of rings and modules.

 Xian Wu (Ph.D., Harvard University, 1986), Algebraic Geometry, Differential Geometry, Complex Manifolds.

 George Androulakis (Ph.D., University of Texas, Austin, 1996), Functional Analysis.
 Research interests include: Banach space theory, Operator theory, and applications of Functional Analysis to Mathematical Physics.